Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

     1. Go to Settings -> Key Master -> Generate EC key pair -> give a name and press submit
     1. Download created Key Master with black download icon
     1. Put public-key.pem into install-scripts folder
+1. Go to Settings -> System -> CORS
+    1. Set it to enabled
+    1. Allow all methods
+    1. Put content-type into allowed headers.
+    1. Put allow origins to * (or limit further if you like)
+    1. Save
 1. Run ```./setup_apigateway.sh```

 ## Setup Frontend

 In the frontend a few settings needs to be set to make the frontend work with the newly installed backend and customize the style of the dashboard.

-1. Run init script for frontend
-1. Modify .env file
+1. Prepare installation of frontend. ```./install_frontend.sh```
-1. Modify images.
+1. ```cd dashboarddeelmobiliteit-app-main```
+1. ```cp .env.example .env```
+1. Make sure to specify all environment variables in the .env file.
-1. Run deploy step of frontend
+1. Run ```npm run build```